LDR - Organizational Leadership

 This course explores how high performance in organizations is related to the ability to adapt to changing internal and external needs, and the impact of values upon the success of the organization.
 Students will examine the environmental, structural, and human dynamics of organizational change, including factors bearing on organizational rigidity or flexibility.
 The role of leaders in implementing collaborative change processes is stressed along with a study of strategies for involving others in the design and execution of change projects in a technologically and culturally changing world.

-This course explores the art and science of negotiation and conflict resolution as important strategies and skills for making decisions, managing conflict and creating value.
-Topics include persuasion, interpersonal and intra-group resolution, overcoming bias, problem-solving techniques, levels of conflict, non-verbal communication and cross-cultural negotiations.
-In addition, the course will incorporate simulated negotiations and will highlight the importance of leadership, ethics and trust.
+This course explores the art and science of negotiation and conflict resolution as essential strategies and skills for making decisions, managing conflict, and creating value.
+Topics include interpersonal and intra-group conflict, problem-solving techniques, integrative and distributive negotiation approaches, non-verbal communication, and cross-cultural negotiations.
+In addition, the course will incorporate simulated scenarios and facilitation roleplays designed to build effective negotiators and conflict-competent leaders.
+The course will highlight the importance of ethics and trust for collaboration and teamwork.

 This course examines theory, policy and practice of managing diversity and cultural dynamics within organizations.
 Topics include intercultural communication, inclusiveness, equity, and dimensions of diversity and culture.
 Emphasis is placed on cultural values and beliefs in a complex and dynamic work environment.